JPGothro/Portfolio/README.md

 - Modified the main page to include separate project entries, using details/summary
 - Create JS file for handling constructing Project entries.
 - Created a temporary input data file (JS) to populate the project section.

+## Big Issue RESOLVED!
+By Erica Hendricks
+- Thanks to Erica for getting me to use CSS to style the project state when details are shown.